Skip links

 Look, we are gonna test it out, we’re big on testing as you know.
 Let’s test that out, let’s see if that’s easier to manage.
 We also worked out just general parameters of communication and when things, yeah, when, how many people do you need to involve in decision making as well?
 But that’s another topic in itself.

 Joel: You make a good point and that is that your systems should not be static, they should be dynamic, and you need to innovate them over time, right?
 You start with a baseline, you test it, right?
 It’s never gonna be perfect first up, and in fact, it will never ever be perfect ’cause there’s no such thing as perfect, right?
-There’s only getting better and better and optimizing and optimizing.
+There’s only getting better and better and optimising and optimising.
 And so the idea is to review your systems over time and continually improve them.
 And as you continually improve your systems, you continually improve your performance, right?

 Remember, you don’t rise to the level of your goals, you fall to the level of your systems.
 So if your systems are great, then your baseline is really, really solid.
 So hopefully that’s been a helpful insight for you, hope you can apply it to your business.